TomTom: Navigation software

-TomTom Speed Cameras, a mobile software application released in 2015 free of charge.

 Navigation software for several mobile phones was discontinued after release 5.2; Navigator, which does not support all the phones that Mobile did, is the nearest equivalent.
 Mobile 5.2 cannot use maps later than v6.60 build 1223; this and earlier program versions are not compatible with all map versions, particularly other builds of version 6.

 In September 2012, Apple collaborated with TomTom to provide mapping data for its revamped iOS 6 updated Apple Maps app.
 The partnership was in part due to Apple's decision to wean itself off the products of its competitor, Google.
 As of 2018 TomTom continues to provide data for Apple Maps.

 Support applications

 TomTom Home (stylized as TomTom HOME) is a 32-bit PC application that allows synchronization/updates to be sent to the mobile device.
 TomTom Home version 2.0 and above is implemented on the XULRunner platform.
 With version 2.2, TomTom Home added a content-sharing platform where users can download and upload content to personalize their device such as voices, start-up images, POI sets, etc. At the moment TomTom Home is on version 2.9.

 Despite being based on the cross-platform XULRunner, TomTom Home lacks support for Linux.
 It is, for instance, impossible to update the maps in these devices by connecting them to another machine running Linux, even when using a common web browser like Firefox that normally allowed such an update under Microsoft Windows.
 However, the devices can still be read in a Linux OS as a disk drive.
 There is even software made by the community to manage some functions of the TomTom.

 The NAV3 and NAV4 range of models use MyDrive Connect.
 MyDrive Connect is compatible with 32bit and 64bit versions of Windows XP/Vista/7/8/8.1/10 preview and with most Mac OS X versions.
 The internal flash memory or the memory card content of the device cannot be accessed through USB for security reasons (modified applications would easily accept a map that wasn't sold by TomTom).
 The device can update itself by getting files through the HTTP protocol over USB.
 The support app is nothing more than a proxy on the PC buffering the download.
 So far the security achieved using this mechanism has not been broken yet.
 Also, the usage of the non-FAT/FAT32 file system brought stability improvements in device operations.